ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 A formal process can look like a simple checklist and a template document that includes where to put your copy of that document, how feedback/comments are collected, and what the process for voting, finalizing, and standardizing the document looks like.

 My suggestion is to lean into the tools you have and, for example, create a markdown document in source control that acts as the RFC template.
 A new RFC would then be a pull request on that repository introducing a new markdown file with the proposal.
 It is then somewhat natural to collect votes as approvals on that pull request, and finalization of the RFC is when the pull request is ultimately merged.
-Alternatively, if you've set up an internal wiki, you can create an RFC there, and use a wiki s comment system to collect feedback.
+Alternatively, if you've set up an internal wiki, you can create an RFC there, and use a wiki's comment system to collect feedback.

 You should also set clear expectations for what kinds of decisions get put to RFC.
 I recommend limiting it to high-level processes, technical opinions, and culture, and not using it for tool choice or system architecture.
 Some good examples of topics to RFC: